 - You’re hiding something from Google

-If you’re ‘cloaking’ (that is, intentionally showing different to content than to users, for the purposes of decieving either of them), or using ‘sneaky’ redirects (e.g., hiding affiliate URLs), then you’re violating of Google’s Webmaster Guidelines.
+If you’re ‘cloaking’ (that is, intentionally showing different content to users to deceive them), or using ‘sneaky’ redirects (e.g., hiding affiliate URLs), then you’re violating Google’s guidelines (now known as Google Search Essentials).

 - Plain Spam

-Automatically generated content, scraped content and aggressive cloaking could cause Google to blacklist your site.
+Automatically generated content, scraped content, and aggressive cloaking could cause Google to blocklist your site.

 - Spammy structured markup

-If you use rich snippets for too many irrelevant elements on a page, or mark up content that is hidden to the visitor, that might be considered spammy.
-Mark up what’s necessary, and not everything is necessary.
+If you use rich snippets for too many irrelevant elements on a page or mark up content hidden from the visitor, that might be considered spammy.
+Mark up what’s necessary and only necessary things.

-Last but not least: within the security issues tab you’ll get a notification when your website seems to have a security issue.
+Within the security issues tab, you’ll get a notification when your website seems to have a security issue.

-Do you already use Google Search Console for your website?
-If not, we definitely recommend creating an account so you can start collecting data about your website.
+Reading this post should give you a good idea of what Search Console is capable of and how to use it, so I’d like to ask you this: Do you already use Google Search Console for your website?
+If not, create an account to collect data about your website.
 Do you think something is missing?
 Feel free to leave a comment!